On Preference Learning Based on Sequential Bayesian Optimization with Pairwise Comparison: Experimental Results

 In this section, we present simulation results for a toy example of user preference learning.
 This example allows us to visualize important aspects of the agent performance.
 The user model is given by Def.~\ref{def:usermodel}, where two synthetic parameters have to be learned.
 We also simulate user responses by sampling them according to the user model, in order to create the whole interaction cycle of the user preference system, see Fig.~\ref{fig:ha_sys}.
 In our simulations, we know the true values of the user preference function, and our goal is to investigate a number of aspects of the proposed approach.
 First, we are interested to show feasibility of learning the true preferences by showing that estimated user preferences for synthetic parameters converge to the true user preferences for a simulated user.
 Moreover, since, in practice, user preferences are unknown, our goal is to validate that RSU provides a good metric for performance monitoring of user preference learning.
 As a benchmark, we use root-mean-squared error (RMSE), that can be used when the true preference is known.

-The numerical experiments were implemented in Julia 1.3~\cite{bezanson2017julia}, where probabilistic modeling was realized in probabilistic programming language (PPL), using the Turing.jl 0.14.10 package~\cite{ge2018t}.
-In particular, Turing.jl was used to implement the Monte-Carlo sampling method in Alg.~\ref{alg:learn}.
+The numerical experiments were implemented in Python, where probabilistic modeling was realized in probabilistic programming language (PPL), using the Theano-PyMC 1.1.2.
+In particular, it was used to implement the Hamiltonian Monte-Carlo sampling in Alg.~\ref{alg:learn}.
 We used a desktop computer with Intel i7 CPU Core and 32 GB of RAM.
-Under these conditions, one interaction step took about 1.05 sec.
+Under these conditions, one full interaction step took about 12sec.

 Fig. \ref{fig:dist_beh} shows the true optimal parameters, their estimates and the proposals, generated by our agent together with the estimated parameter distribution.
 Note that as more and more data becomes available, the posterior distribution converges and become very dense around the optimum, and thus the proposals would eventually coincide with or become very close to the true optimum.
 At the early stage of learning, though, the proposals need not be close to the optimum.
 At this stage, the exploration process is dominating, where the agent generates proposals that aim at largest reduction of the uncertainty about a user.
 Indeed, looking at Fig. \ref{fig:dist_beh}, we see that the alternative proposals at the beginning of the learning process are spread further away from the estimated distribution mean than at the later stages of learning.
 In general, we see that the learning procedure of the optimum user preferences converges quickly to the true optimum.
 Moreover, if we look at RMSE and the agent uncertainty about the user, we see that both RMSE and RSU decrease with time, show-casting quick learning performance of our approach.
 We run the simulations for 30 interactions, but we see that a good estimate can be achieved with less than 20 interactions.
 While RSU follows the trend of RMSE, FRMSE is more sensitive to inconsistencies in the point estimator.
 RSU is smoother, since it is a functional of the user response distribution.
 Moreover, as a functional, it provides more information about the learning behavior than a point estimator.
 Observe that, in Fig. \ref{fig:dist_beh_fl}, RSU goes up in situations when the user becomes less consistent in his responses, but in the end stabilizes as the responses become more reliable and, consequently, the distribution estimate becomes better.
 This demonstrates that RSU can efficiently be used to monitor the preference learning performance in the field.